 For the school-age set, the South Pool with its water slide is the place to be.
 Staff monitor the water-sliders from above to make sure everyone stays safe.
 And yes, grown-ups can use the slide, too!

 One of my great regrets about our stay was that I did not get to enjoy the spa, which I did take a private tour of during our visit.
 This was by choice, however, because there was simply too much other fun stuff to do with the kids during our time here.
 Did I mention the snorkeling?
-Did I mention the water slide (yes, it’s really fun for grown ups, too)?
-Did I mention the Jacuzzi bath tub in our villa (okay, that one I tried to enjoy on my own, but unsuccessfully)?
+The water slide (yes, it’s really fun for grown ups, too)?
+Or the Jacuzzi bath tub in our villa?
 Did I mention the luau–oh, that’s next.

-Nevertheless, the sprawling Spa Helani was fun to explore behind-the-scenes, and if a couples massage is on your Maui bucket list, do not miss your chance to book the “Tree House” couples treatment room.
-Kids as young as 4 years can enjoy getting pampered with keiki nail services here, but kids must be at least 12 years to partake of spa services here.
+Nevertheless, the sprawling Spa Helani was fun to explore behind-the-scenes.
+And if a couples massage is on your Maui bucket list, do not miss your chance to book the “Tree House” couples treatment room.
+Kids as young as 4 years can enjoy getting pampered with keiki nail services here.
+But for regular spa services kids must be at least 12 years.
 If you’re sitting on a pile of Starwood Preferred Guest member points, take a look at the Spa Helani menu to see how you would most enjoy cashing them in…

-Parking tip: Valet parking is free for your first 24 hours, but you will be charged to keep your car there beyond that.
-Plan to move your car out when you get a chance as there is free ground-level parking around the resort and a parking garage below if needed.
+Valet parking is free for your first 24 hours.
+Plan to move your car out when you get a chance.
+There is free ground-level parking around the resort and a parking garage below if needed.

-Snorkeling tip: The Westin KORV rents snorkel gear and paddle boards, but if you’ll be staying 5 days or more here–or are picky about your snorkel gear, consider renting snorkel gear from Snorkel Bob’s at Lahaina, just 6 minutes away from the resort by car.
-At time of writing premium sets with fins start at $35/week for adults and $22/week for kids 12 years and younger.
-Prescription masks for the nearsighted are also available, so you can spot more humuhumunukunukuapua’a than the famous fish has letters in its name.
+The Westin KORV rents snorkel gear and paddle boards, but if you’ll be staying 5 days or more here–or are picky about your snorkel gear, consider renting snorkel gear from Snorkel Bob’s at Lahaina, just 6 minutes away from the resort by car.
+Premium sets with fins start at $35/week for adults and $22/week for kids 12 years and younger.
+Prescription masks for the nearsighted are also available.